MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 Use the [OnAction()](triggers-auto/action/devenv-onaction-action-trigger.md) to call generative AI code, in this case the `RunGeneration()` procedure.

-This trigger will be invoked when the user clicks the button or when the page is opened in generate mode.
+This trigger is invoked when the user selects the button or when the page is opened in generate mode.

 ### Add a file attachment action